AriFordsham/GHCWiki/status/nov07.md

 Increasingly, therefore, we are trying to un-couple GHC from big libraries.
-We ship GHC with a set of "core" libraries, without which GHC will not function at all, and "extra" libraries, which just happen to come with GHC, and which can be upgraded separately at any time.
+We ship GHC with a set of "boot" libraries, without which GHC will not function at all, and "extra" libraries, which just happen to come with GHC, and which can be upgraded separately at any time.
 To further that end, we've split the "base" package into a bunch of